Chart Color Schemes

 Tumbarumba has 195 active public transport stops.
 These include both train and bus services.
 There are 16 different routes operating in total, providing 142 weekly passenger trips combined.

-The accessibility of these services is rated as good, with residents on average located just 205 meters from the nearest stop.
-On average, there are 20 trips per day across all routes, equating to approximately one trip per week for each individual stop.
+The accessibility of these services is rated as good, with residents typically living within 205 meters of the nearest stop.
+On average, there are 20 trips per day across all routes, which equates to approximately 0 weekly trips per individual stop.

 Frequently Asked Questions - Transport